PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/native_infer_en.md

 ## Adavanced Usage

 ### memory management of input and output
-field `data` of `PaddleTensor` is a `PaddleBuf`，used to manage a section of memory for copying data.
+field `data` of `PaddleTensor` is a `PaddleBuf`, used to manage a section of memory for copying data.

 There are two modes in term of memory management in `PaddleBuf` :